ankitrijal2054/multi-model-ai-assistant/README.md

-# 🧠📸 Gemini Vision Chat Assistant
+# 🧠📸 AI Image Assistant Powered By Gemini Vision

-Gemini Vision Chat Assistant is a Streamlit-based multimodal AI chatbot that allows users to upload an image and either:
+AI Image Assistant is a Streamlit-based multimodal AI chatbot powered by gemini vision that allows users to upload an image and either:

 - 💬 Ask questions about the image (visual chat)
 - 📝 Generate image captions (single or multiple)